- My Poli

 The School of Management at Polytechnic University Orlando Campus offers undergraduate instruction leading to the degree of Bachelor of Business Administration in Accounting (BBA)

-The School of Management at Polytechnic University Orlando Campus is dedicated to providing students a well-rounded, technology-oriented management education that will empower them to become tomorrow’s socially responsible business leaders.
+The School of Business Administration, Management and Entrepreneurship at Polytechnic University of Puerto Rico is dedicated to providing students with a well-rounded, technology-oriented business education that will empower them to become tomorrow’s socially responsible business leaders.

 |ACADEMIC YEAR||Degrees Awarded|